jsefiani/pokemon-web-app/README.md

 # API Detail

 To save you from having to dig through the API docs, here is an [igraphql](https://graphql-pokemon.now.sh) interface to query the data.
-The graphql endpoint is https://pokeql.com/.
+The graphql endpoint is https://p5k91xxvoq.sse.codesandbox.io/.
 It's also saved inside `process.env.REACT_APP_POKE_ENDPOINT` so you can use it in your application.

 You will be using 2 queries, one for listing all available pokemon and one for getting more detail about a single pokemon.

 ## All available pokemon

 ```
-Pokemon(first: 151) {
+Pokemons(first: 151) {
   fields
 }
 ```